Casey Fossum: Personal life

 Casey Fossum is currently retired from playing Big League baseball and resides in his hometown, Waco, Texas.
-Casey is married to Kadette Cooper Fossum, a '97 Midway graduate and an '01 Texas Tech Alumna.
-Casey is involved in his community in helping youth baseball players through the Little League and Select Baseball teams.
-He lives in Waco, TX, with his wife and their indoor mini horses Duey, Houdini, and Lieuy.
-He also helps his wife, Kadette, rescue and retrain retired thoroughbred racehorses.

 Early years and college

 Fossum was born in Cherry Hill, New Jersey.
-He attended Midway High School in Waco, Texas where he was a two time Central Texas Player of the Year, 1st team all state in '95 and '96, Baseball America High School second team All American in '96 with 210 strikeouts in 105 innings.
+He attended Midway High School in Waco, Texas, where he was a two time Central Texas Player of the Year, 1st team all state in '95 and '96, Baseball America High School second team All American in '96 with 210 strikeouts in 105 innings.
 Casey then attended Texas A&M University where he was also a Freshman All American and still holds the all-time career strikeout record in a single season and career.
 He also helped lead the Aggies to the 1999 College World Series in Omaha, Nebraska.
 He earned All-Big 12 honors in both 1998 and 1999, highlighted by a 12–7 record and 3.64 earned run average (ERA) during his junior campaign, establishing a single-season school mark with 162 strikeouts.
 Fossum also won the C. E. "Pat" Olsen Outstanding Pitcher Award in 1999 and was a second team All-American in 1998.